FudanVI/benchmarking-chinese-text-recognition/README.md

 :star2: The experimental results of all baselines are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/predictions) with format (*index* *[pred]* *[gt]*).

-:star2: The code and trained weights of TransOCR (one of the baselines) are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/model) for direct use.
+:star2: The code and trained weights of all baselines are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/model) for direct use.

 ## Updates
+Jun 15, 2022: The experimental settings are modified.
+We upload the code and trained weights of all baselines.

 Jan 3, 2022: This repo is made publicly available.
 The corresponding paper is available at arXiv.

 Nov 26, 2021: We upload the lmdb datasets publicly to Google Drive and BaiduCloud.